VIRTUAL WORKSHOP: Beginner Patchwork + Quilting

 **There will be homework to complete between sessions!**

 Please note this is not a learn-to-sew class.
 Students must have basic machine sewing knowledge and be comfortable using a sewing machine.
+If you're a total newbie, consider taking our our virtual Sewing 101 workshop first!

 Materials + Tools Required

-- 7 yards of quilt binding
+- 2 packs of double fold quilt binding

 - Fabric scissors